 ca state parks volunteers

 Docents are volunteers who are trained to interpret the cultural, natural and recreational features of state parks for visitors.
 Docents work with the public or behind-the-scenes to help people enjoy, understand, and protect the natural and cultural wonders of the Central Coast.

-Volunteers coordinate special events such as Summer Solstice, Skeleton Saturday and Saturday Scientists.
+Volunteers participate in special events such as Summer Solstice, Skeleton Saturday, and Saturday Scientists.
 They also work behind-the-scenes, curating and maintaining museum exhibits and managing the Museum library.

 Coast Mounted Assistance (CMA) was originally established in 1973 to assist State Park employees with mapping and constructing the trails system within Montaña de Oro State Park.
 Today, these volunteers also patrol park beaches and trails, provide information to park visitors, help maintain the Horse Camp facilities.

 Sea Life Stewards paddle in kayaks on Morro Bay waters to educate visitors in an informal manner about how to observe wildlife while minimizing disturbance.

 The program developed out of the increasing realization that many visitors may be unaware of wildlife sensitivity to human disturbance, both intentional and unintentional.